CV GIANCARLODINARDO.6@GMAIL.COM

 03

-Hook type as a buyer selection test
+Hook type and format as a buyer selection test

 04